Special Educational Needs (SEN)

 One of our main objectives is to boost confidence.
 If students feel they can achieve, they usually do.
 Our aim is to build their self-esteem.
 We do this through a range of activities e.g. lunchtime clubs, mentoring, social groups, skills sessions

-The team liaise closely with local primary schools to ensure an individual learning plan is formed for each student before they arrive, designed to pick up seamlessly from the primary education programme.
+The team liaises closely with local primary schools to ensure an individual learning plan is formed for each student before they arrive, designed to pick up seamlessly from the primary education programme.

 What we offer